Is Tallinn Expensive for Tourists in 2026? A Calm, Honest Cost Guide

 Supermarkets and Food Shopping in Tallinn

-Inside the Old Town, you will mostly find smaller “express” stores.
-Selection is limited and prices are slightly higher.
-They are convenient, but not ideal for proper grocery shopping.
+Location matters.
+Inside the Old Town, you will mostly find smaller “express” stores with limited selection and higher prices.
+They are convenient for water, but terrible for proper grocery shopping.

-Walk 10–20 minutes beyond the medieval walls and the picture changes.
-The difference is visible on the receipt.
+Walk 10–20 minutes beyond the medieval walls and the difference is instantly visible on the receipt.

 Large branches of Rimi and Maxima offer a wide selection and stable pricing.
 This is where most locals shop.
 Selver is usually a touch more expensive but consistently well stocked.